The Power of Participation Rights

 Distinctive Sources of Private Equity and Participation Rights

-UC Berkeley’s distinctive innovation ecosystem enables us to source equity and participation opportunities from high-potential startups across campus.
-This strength, combined with the strong affinity our founders, faculty, and alumni have for sharing the economic upside Berkeley helps create for them, drives meaningful opportunities for the UC Berkeley Chancellor’s Fund.
+UC Berkeley’s world class innovation ecosystem enables us to source equity and participation opportunities from high-potential startups across campus and the UC system.
+This strength, combined with the affinity our founders, faculty, and alumni have for sharing the economic upside Berkeley helps create for them, drives meaningful opportunities for the UC Berkeley Chancellor’s Fund.

 -

-Our longest-standing UC Berkeley equity ownership program, with more than 35 years of history (first documented in 1991), enables the campus to receive equity ownership and participation rights (in lieu of a portion of cash payments) by licensing its intellectual property to companies and becoming an early shareholder.
+UC Berkeley’s longest-standing equity ownership program, with more than 35 years of history (the first equity agreement was completed in 1991), enables the campus to receive equity ownership and participation rights (in lieu of a portion of cash payments) in return for licensing its intellectual property to companies.

 -

-Similar to our IP-acquired equity program, UC Berkeley’s non-open-sourced software copyrights represent another form of intellectual property licensing that can result in equity ownership and participation rights.
+Similar to Berkeley’s equity program for licensing its patent rights, the campus’s licensing program for software (that aren’t open-sourced) is another form of intellectual property licensing by which the campus can receive equity ownership and participation rights.

 -